 Rural Health Discussion on The Randy Tobler Show – Listen here and learn more.

-Opioids & The Workforce Conference (Your Community Cares Rural Health Coalition) – Watch video.
+Opioids & The Workforce Conference – Watch video.

-FCC extends deadline to accept comments on COVID-19 Telehealth Program.
+FCC will continue to accept comments on COVID-19 Telehealth Program.

-CDC reports racial and ethnic disparities in pandemic-related stress and suicidal thoughts.
+CDC reports racial/ethnic disparities in pandemic-related stress and suicidal thoughts.

-An Emergency Declaration amendment allows additional categories of health care professionals, including some with recently expired licenses, to administer COVID-19 vaccines.
+An Emergency Declaration amendment allows additional categories of health care professionals to administer COVID-19 vaccines.